adamterlson/cairn/README.md

 * `stylesheet` - Object - The stylesheet of application styles.
 * `styleTransform` - Function - Optional - Called with flattened styles with props removed.
 Expected return: the styles to be used.
 This is a hook for calling `StyleSheet.create`.

-> **Note:** `cairn()` returns a new function which is then used to apply your styles.
-Also, this is equivalent to calling `cairn.style(cairn.pile(stylesheet))`.

 ### `style(selectors)`

-Apply styles by passing a space-delimited string to `style`  (the function returned from `cairn`) and then spread the result onto a Component.
+Apply styles by passing a space-delimited string to `style`  (the function returned from `cairn`) and then spread the result onto a component.
 Selected styles are appended in order with last item having precedence.
 Selectors without a style definition will be ignored with a warning.

 #### Types of Selectors